dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 Home visualizations are displayed in the home screen (Analytics tab) of the android app.

-All items available are first created in the Data visualizer app in DHIS2 and configured in the android settings app.
+All items available are first created in the Data visualizer or Line Listing app in DHIS2 and configured in the Android Settings app.

+> **Note:**
+>
+> Visualization items can be sourced either from the **Data Visualizer** or the **Line Listing** app.
+>
+> When choosing a visualization type, the items shown automatically change; if "Data Visualization" is selected, only visualizations created in the Data Visualization app will be displayed.
+>
+> When selecting "Event Visualization" (**New 2.4**), only elements created in the Line Listing app will appear in the Visualization search box.
+>

 To create a **Home** item:

-1. Click on "Add Home Visualization"
+1. Click on "Add Home Visualization" Button.
+2. Choose a "Visualization Type" (**New 2.4**)
-2. Click on the search box and select the visualization from the list or type the name of the visualization item.
+3. Click on the search box and select the visualization from the list or type the name of the visualization item.
-3. Add an alternative title, otherwise, the app will display the name of the visualization
+4. Add an alternative title, otherwise, the app will display the name of the visualization.
-4. By default, the app will enable the group visualization setting.
+5. By default, the app will enable the group visualization setting.
    1. Create a new group: A free text box will pop up to type the name or
    2. Select a created group visualization: Choose an option from the list to add the visualization or
    3. Disable the group visualization by clicking on the checkbox.
-5. Click on the "Save" button.
+6. Click on the "Save" button.

 ![](resources/images/capture-app-analytics-home-newGroup.png)